Combat Organization of the Socialist Revolutionary Party: Formation and ideology

 The organization's ideology, or lack thereof, was also reflected in its leadership and membership.
 Many rank-and-file terrorists were even less inclined to adhere to Socialist-Revolutionary ideology than the leaders.
 For example, Fedor Nazarov was a convinced anarchist, and Dora Brilliant "was not interested in programmatic questions ... [with] terror personifying the revolution for her".
 Abram Gots was a follower of Immanuel Kant, and Mariia Benevskaia an ardent Christian.
 Ivan Kaliaev, known as "the poet", composed prayers, and Yegor Sazonov explained his actions in religious terms, seeing socialist work as a continuation of Christ's mission.
-This congenial atmosphere and solidarity were based not on shared ideological precepts but on a "deep need shared by nonconformists... to consolidate within a small circle their 'psychological identity at a time of great societal instability and flux.'"
+The organization's congenial atmosphere and solidarity were thus based not on shared ideological precepts but on a "deep need shared by nonconformists... to consolidate within a small circle their 'psychological identity at a time of great societal instability and flux.'"
 This group cohesion was magnified by external danger, leading members to submerge their own identities into a "group mind".

-The Combat Organization had full control over its own independent treasury, further increasing its autonomy from the Central Committee.
-It planned and executed terrorist acts without consulting the Central Committee, ostensibly to maintain conspiracy but also because they considered such matters beyond the competence of those not directly involved.
+The PSR Central Committee, contrary to its own theoretical principles which described terrorism as only a supporting tool for mass struggle, came to treat central terror as the most important aspect of the party's work.
+This was evident in funding, where the Combat Organization was denied nothing; if funds were short, other activities were cut, but "never on combat affairs".
+The organization had full control over its own independent treasury, further increasing its autonomy, and it planned and executed terrorist acts without consulting the Central Committee, ostensibly to maintain conspiracy but also because they considered such matters beyond the competence of those not directly involved.
+The combatants quickly "adopted the arrogant view that it was they who accomplished the truly revolutionary deeds".